MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ### Analyze issues using GitHub Copilot's Ask mode

+GitHub issues often contain complex problems that require careful analysis before implementing fixes.
+Understanding the root causes, potential impacts, and best remediation strategies is crucial for effective resolution.

+You can use the following Visual Studio Code extensions to assist with issue analysis and resolution:

-GitHub Copilot's Ask mode provides intelligent code analysis capabilities that can help identify security vulnerabilities, understand their potential impact, and suggest remediation strategies.
+- **GitHub Copilot Chat**: GitHub Copilot's Ask mode provides intelligent code analysis capabilities that can help identify security vulnerabilities, understand their potential impact, and suggest remediation strategies.

+- **GitHub Pull Requests**: The GitHub Pull Requests extension integrates GitHub issues directly into Visual Studio Code, allowing you to manage and interact with issues without leaving your development environment.

 By systematically analyzing each security issue, you can develop a comprehensive understanding of the problems before implementing fixes.
 This approach ensures that solutions address root causes rather than just symptoms.

 In this task, you use GitHub Copilot's Ask mode to systematically analyze the security vulnerabilities.

 Use the following steps to complete this task:

+1. Open the Extensions view in Visual Studio Code.

+    To open the Extensions view, select the **Extensions** icon from the Activity Bar on the left side of the Visual Studio Code window.

+1. In the Extensions view, search for "GitHub Pull Requests", and then install the extension.

+    This extension allows you to review and manage GitHub pull requests and issues in Visual Studio Code.

+    After the installation is complete, you may need to reload Visual Studio Code for the changes to take effect.
+A **GitHub** icon should be added to Visual Studio Code's Activity Bar.

+1. To open the GitHub Pull Requests view, select the **GitHub** icon from the Activity Bar.

+    If prompted, sign in to your GitHub account to connect Visual Studio Code to your GitHub repositories.

+1. Notice the **Pull Requests** and **Issues** sections in the GitHub view.

+    The **Issues** section allows you to view and manage issues from your GitHub repositories directly within Visual Studio Code.

+1. Take a minute to review the issues listed under the **Issues** section.

+    You should see the same issues that you reviewed earlier in the GitHub web interface.

 1. Open GitHub Copilot's Chat view and ensure that the **Ask** mode is selected.